7 Best Lever Action Rifles: Ultimate Guide

 Big Horn Armory Model 89 Review

-To do so, Big Horn Armory has made a truly awesome firearm.
-It combines the features of the Model 86 and Model 92 lever guns.
-The end result is a semi-custom lever-action rifle that allows users to tailor the gun to their needs and wants.
-This includes options for scout scope mounts, an octagon barrel, mini red dot mounts, and more.
+Big Horn Armory created an awesome firearm by combining features from the Model 86 and Model 92 lever guns.
+The result?
+A semi-custom lever-action rifle that users can customize to their liking with options like scout scope mounts, octagon barrel, mini red dot mounts, and more.

-The side gate is pushed back on the receiver to accommodate the huge and powerful round, and the top eject design makes it easy to clear the massive round during ejection.
-Big Horn Armory maximizes your sight radius and, therefore, accuracy by pushing the rear sight back as far as possible.
+The side gate is pushed back on the receiver to fit the large round, while the top eject design simplifies clearing during ejection.
+Big Horn Armory boosts accuracy by maximizing sight radius, achieved by pushing the rear sight as far back as possible.
 It moves during the ejection process, but that’s not a problem.

 From the ground up, this lever gun is built to be different.
-The BHA Model 89 exhibits the classic reliability, accuracy, and quick action of a lever gun with a custom fit and perfected design.
-That comes at a high price point, but for those picky shooters, that won’t be a problem.
+The BHA Model 89 offers the classic reliability, accuracy, and quick action of a lever gun, but with a custom fit and perfected design.
+It’s pricey, but for picky shooters, it shouldn’t be an issue.

 Big Horn Armory Model 89 Pros and Cons